Table of Contents Show

 b.
 Taxman Brewing Company

-Taxman’s heavenly standing went before it.
-It’s high on specialty brew fans’ radar, which implies that you need to visit it.
+It is high on specialty brew fans’ radar, which implies that you need to visit it.
 It turns out that three of the distillery’s originators are charge experts.

-Families can taste mixes close to neon orange-and yellow-clad bicyclists from the Central Indiana Bicycle Association inside.
+Families can taste mixes close to neon orange and yellow-clad bicyclists from the Central Indiana Bicycle Association inside.
 Simultaneously, young couples can try lagers, and kids can frolic on the open-air deck.

 Evasion, a 14.5% ABV barrel-matured Belgian-style bold.